 Add a Collection Splitter element to the process section of splitTransfersFlow.

-At the beginning and end of splitTransfersFlow and transferServiceProcessingFlow, add VM transport elements.
+At the beginning and end of both splitTransfersFlow and transferServiceProcessingFlow, add VM transport elements.

-Set the Queue Path of the inbound VM endpoint in splitTransfersFlow to “splitttransfers”.
+Set the Queue Path of the inbound VM endpoint in splitTransfersFlow to “split”.

-Set the Queue Path of the outbound VM endpoint in splitTransfersFlow to “processtransfers”.
+Set the Queue Path of the outbound VM endpoint in splitTransfersFlow to “process”.

-Set the Queue Path of the inbound VM endpoint in transferProcessingFlow to “processtransfers”.
+Set the Queue Path of the inbound VM endpoint in transferServiceProcessingFlow to “process”.

-Set the Queue Path of the outbound VM endpoint in transferProcessingFlow to “return”.
+Set the Queue Path of the outbound VM endpoint in transferServiceProcessingFlow to “return”.